barryclark/jekyll-now/_posts/2017-01-05-006-build-dm-start-with-simple-rules.md

 and so on.
 You get the idea.

 So that's it.

-I feel (some) progress with this idea.
+I feel good about this DM to make DMs (a meta-DM!).
+I have some results.
 Already I have updated the Doc on some minor wins.
 (E.g., I have a story about me using a checklist for out-processing an employee who resigned, but that's another story for another day.)

+If you are thinking whether you can do the same, yes, you can.
+Maybe the Simple Rules are the same, maybe they will be different -- it doesn't matter.
+Try.
+Experiment.
+Change.

-I have every intention to share more such stories with the Doc and some of you in the future.
+My plan is that, I will have more success stories to share with the Doc and some of you in the future.
+I also have some screw-up stories, but hey, you cannot have the sweet without the sour.

 In the meantime, be patient and be safe.